3sd/civicrm-chatbot/README.md

 It was written by [Michael McAndrew](https://twitter.com/michaelmcandrew) from [Third Sector Design](https://thirdsectordesign.org/) who you can [contact](https://thirdsectordesign.org/contact) for help, support and further development.

 It builds on [Botman.io](https://botman.io/), the excellent PHP chatbot framework by [Marcel Pociot](https://twitter.com/marcelpociot).

+## Contributing

+Contributions to this repository are very welcome.
+Feel free to submit a pull request for minor improvements.
+For larger changes, please create an issue first.

+## License

+This extension is licensed under [AGPL-3.0](LICENSE.txt).